aem-vite/docs/docs/guide/front-end/vite/index.md

 - Disables minification when running in **development** mode
 - Disables sourcemaps when not using the Vite DevServer
 - Prefer `terser` over `esbuild` for minification
-- Enfore the server origin for static assets via `server.origin`
+- Enforce the server origin for static assets via `server.origin`

 <!-- prettier-ignore-start -->
 ::: code-group